rogeruiz/srht-writing/content/en/writing/using-the-new-gandi-provider/index.md

 manage your DNS records.
 I like that you could just have people take a look at some code to verify that your DNS records are setup properly.
 There's a better way.
 And that way is configuring your DNS records via infrastructure as code.
-But since this is about a Terraform provider, we'll stick to Terraform-flavored IaC.

 ### Security around DNS